johanaarstein/am-lottieplayer/readme.txt

 = After activation =

-1. Go to the WordPress Block Editor / Elementor / Divi Builder
+1. Go to the WordPress Block Editor / Elementor / Divi Builder / Flatsome UX Builder
 2. Add new block / widget / module
 3. Search for *Lottie*
 4. Click on *Lottie* to add the block